An Investigation of the (In)effectiveness of Counterfactually Augmented Data: Introduction

 \section{Introduction}

 Large-scale datasets have enabled tremendous progress in natural language understanding (NLU) ~\citep{rajpurkar-etal-2016-squad, wang2018glue} with the rise of pretrained language models~\citep{devlin-etal-2019-bert, peters-etal-2018-deep}.
-Despite the progress, there have been numerous works showing that models rely on spurious correlations in the datasets, i.e. heuristics that are effective on a specific dataset but do not hold in general~\citep{mccoy-etal-2019-right, naik-etal-2018-stress, Wang2020IdentifyingSC}.
-For example, high word overlap is associated with entailment in natural language inference (NLI) datasets.
+Despite this progress, there have been numerous works showing that models rely on spurious correlations in the datasets, i.e. heuristics that are effective on a specific dataset but do not hold in general~\citep{mccoy-etal-2019-right, naik-etal-2018-stress, Wang2020IdentifyingSC}.
+For example, BERT~\citep{devlin-etal-2019-bert} trained on MNLI~\citep{williams2017broad} learns the spurious correlation between world overlap and entailment label.

-A recent promising direction is to collect counterfactually-augmented data (CAD) \citep{kaushik2019learning} by asking humans to minimally edit examples to flip their ground-truth label.\footnote{Throughout the rest of the paper, CAD refers to counterfactually-augmented data containing pairs of the original example and a corresponding revised example.} Figure \ref{fig:eg} shows example edits for NLI.
+A recent promising direction is to collect counterfactually-augmented data (CAD) by asking humans to minimally edit examples to flip their ground-truth label~\citep{kaushik2019learning}.
+Figure \ref{fig:eg} shows example edits for Natural Language Inference (NLI).
 Given interventions on \emph{robust features} that ``cause'' the label to change, the model is expected to learn to disentangle the spurious and robust features.

 Despite recent attempt to explain the efficacy of CAD by analyzing the underlying causal structure of the data~\citep{kaushik2021explaining}, empirical results on out-of-distribution (OOD) generalization using CAD are mixed.
-Specifically, \citet{huang-etal-2020-counterfactually} show that CAD does not improve OOD generalization for NLI; \citet{khashabi-etal-2020-bang} find that for question answering, unaugmented datasets give better performance when the annotation cost and dataset size are controlled.
+Specifically, \citet{huang-etal-2020-counterfactually} show that CAD does not improve OOD generalization for NLI; \citet{khashabi-etal-2020-bang} find that for question answering, CAD is helpful only when it is much cheaper to create than standard examples --- but ~\citet{bowman-etal-2020-new} report that the cost is actually similar per example.